dxferraz/invenstory-api/README.md

 # 👤 Invenstory API

-🚀 **Invenstory API** é uma API REST que gera personas fictícias aleatórias.
-Ela retorna informações como nome, idade, nacionalidade, profissão e um avatar, útil para testes, prototipação e geração de personagens fictícios.
+🚀 **Invenstory API** is a REST API that generates random fictional personas.
+It returns information such as name, age, nationality, profession, and an avatar, useful for testing, prototyping, and creating fictional characters.

-## 📌 Recursos
+## 📌 Features

-✅ Geração automática de personas fictícias
+✅ Automatically generates fictional personas\
-✅ Filtros opcionais por gênero (`male` ou `female`)
+✅ Optional filters for gender (`male` or `female`)\
-✅ JSON estruturado para fácil integração
+✅ Structured JSON for easy integration\
-✅ Documentação com Swagger
+✅ Swagger documentation

 ---

-## 🛠️ Tecnologias Utilizadas
+## 🛠️ Technologies Used

 - [Node.js](https://nodejs.org/)
 - [Express](https://expressjs.com/)